RobWar-code/AICode/README.md

 The seed rule memory spaces are also loaded and these are inserted into empty slots in the best sets as the program runs

-## Installation Notes
-On Windows, the mysql server program file is found at
-    "c:\Program Files\MySQL\MySql Server 8.0\bin"